WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 A warning is raised if `window_ms` is longer than half a signal recording.

-An exception is raised if a column from `cols` is not a column of a signal file.
+An exception is raised if a column from `column_names` is not a column of a signal file.

 An exception is raised if `sampling_rate` is less than or equal to 0.

-An exception is raised if `window_ms` results in a 'window_size' less than or equal to 0.
+An exception is raised if `window_ms` results in a `window_size` less than or equal to 0.

 An exception is raised if `min_segment` is longer than a signal recording.